Note that this list is presented raw

 Some folders are divided further, such as DNS.

-To exit a folder, simply click on another menu entry at the left or
+To exit a folder, simply click on another menu entry at the left or click on the X

 in the upper right corner of the folder.